dloubach/ice40-opensource-toolchain/README.md

 This step-by-step guideline aims to build an open source toolchain for iCE40 series FPGA including:
 - IceStorm Tools
    - Arachne-PNR
    - NextPNR
    - Yosys
+- icesprog
 - RISC-V toolchain

 This is fully based on [Clifford's Project IceStorm](http://www.clifford.at/icestorm/), and inspired on [James Devine's Blog](https://pingu98.wordpress.com/2019/04/08/how-to-build-your-own-cpu-from-scratch-inside-an-fpga/).